Jovansam/PerlaTonettiWaugh.jl/README.md

 The following notebooks compute all of the quantitative results and figures presented in the paper.
 They are organized by Section in accordance with the NBER working paper version.

-- **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter notebook which direct pulls data and constructs moments for the calibration of the PTW model.
+- **[Section 7-1: Calibration](section_7-1.ipynb)** jupyter (python) notebook which direct pulls data and constructs moments for the calibration of the PTW model.
 Output are moments as ``.csv`` files which are then read in during the calibration routine.

-- **[Section 7-2: Calibration Results](section_7-2.ipynb)** jupyter notebook which calls the MATLAB code to implement the calibration procedure which finds parameter values such that moments in model best fit moments in data.
+- **[Section 7-2: Calibration Results](section_7-2.ipynb)** jupyter (python) notebook which calls the MATLAB code to implement the calibration procedure which finds parameter values such that moments in model best fit moments in data.
 Output is at [``/src/calibration/output/main_results/calibration_params.csv``](/src/calibration/output/main_results/calibration_params.csv) which contains the parameter values in the following order: d, theta, kappa, 1/chi, mu, upsilon, sigma, delta, rho.

+- **Section 7.3 The Sources of the Welfare Gains from Trade—A Quantitative Decomposition** jupyter (julia) notebook reads in ``csv`` from above and run [Baseline Local Welfare Change Decomposition](WelfareChangeDecomposition.ipynb)

+- **Section 7.4 The Welfare Effects of a Reduction in Trade Costs** Need to fix the notebooks up to line up exactly with this.

+- **[Section 7.5.
+The Role of Firm Dynamics and Adoption Costs](section_7-5.ipynb)** jupyter notebook (i) which calls MATLAB code implement alternative calibration/computation for different GBM and delta shock parameter values and (ii) plots the results corresponding with Figure 6 and 7.

+---

 * **Steady State Analysis**:
     * [Baseline vs. 10%-Lower-Trade-Cost Comparison, Baseline vs. Autarky Comparison, Sampson Calibration, and No GBM Firm Dynamics Calibration](SteadyState.ipynb)